 Strategize your spending

-The American Express Gold has a generous rewards rate.
+The American Express Gold has a great rewards rate.
 The 4 points per dollar you get at U.S. supermarkets (on up to $25,000 in purchases per year, then 1 point) and on restaurants can quickly get you closer to lucrative travel redemptions – especially if you choose to transfer your Membership Rewards points to one of the issuer’s travel partners.

 All you need to do is make it a habit to use your Amex Gold on the right kinds of purchases.
 For instance, if you go grocery shopping or order food delivery (from a service like Instacart), it’s time to use your Amex Gold.
 Eating out or ordering in?
 Make sure to pay with your Amex Gold.

 Note that whether you get extra rewards for your purchase depends on the merchant category code of the business you’re purchasing from.
-For instance, a coffee shop may be coded as restaurant, so you’ll receive 4 points per dollar on your purchase.
-At the same time, another coffee shop might not be coded as a restaurant, so you’ll only get 1 point per dollar.
+For instance, a coffee shop may be coded as a restaurant, so you’ll receive 4 points per dollar on your purchase.
+At the same time, a different coffee shop might not be coded as a restaurant, so you’ll only get 1 point per dollar.
 When you start using the card, check how transactions at the places you frequent are coded in your Amex app or online to ensure you’re using the right card every time you spend money.

 However, there are travel credit cards that can earn you more and offer more flexibility.
-For example, the Chase Sapphire Reserve card also earns 3 points per dollar on travel, but Chase’s travel category includes just about any type of travel purchase, from airfare to lodging to parking lot fees.
+For example, the Chase Sapphire Reserve card also earns 3 points per dollar on travel, but Chase’s travel category includes just about any travel purchase, from airfare to lodging to parking lot fees.
 Not to mention, you get a $300 annual travel credit.

 The American Express Gold Card isn’t just a beautiful card that you can get in gold or rose gold.
 It’s also a premium card that easily justifies its cost by offering outstanding rewards and attractive benefits.

 To ensure you’re getting the most out of your new Amex Gold, know which spending you’re going to put on the card and fully take advantage of annual statement credits.
-Finally, we recommend regularly checking for limited time offers and promotions to bring your card’s value even higher.
+Finally, we recommend regularly checking for limited-time offers and promotions to bring your card’s value even higher.